Fill your home with the heavenly aroma of molasses, cinnamon, ginger and cloves with this easy recipe for healthier Gingerbread Muffins.

-These light, tender and moist Gingerbread Muffins, or what my kids like to call Christmas muffins, are sweetened with molasses and brown sugar and spiced with my favourite trio of warming spices: ginger, cinnamon and cloves.
+These light, tender and moist gingerbread muffins, or what my kids like to call Christmas muffins, are sweetened with molasses and brown sugar and spiced with my favourite trio of warming spices: ginger, cinnamon and cloves.

-How to Make Gingerbread Muffins
+How to Make Them

 These muffins are made with common holiday baking pantry ingredients, come together quickly and can easily be mixed by hand.